MIRC104/xAPP_dashboard/README.md

 ## Editing

-Your can modify the code in `src/app/`, main changes should be done in here, including frontPage, Home, Tags, ImageHistory.
+Your can modify the code in `src/app/`, main changes should be done in here, including frontPage, Home, Tags and ImageHistory.

 ## Further help